Characterization of non-adaptive Clifford channels: Abstract

 \section{Abstract}

-We show that multiqubit quantum channels which may be realised via stabilizer circuits without classical control (Clifford channels) have a particularly simple structure.
-They can be equivalently defined as channels that preserve mixed stabilizer states, or the channels with stabilizer Choi state.
-Up to unitary encoding and decoding maps any Clifford channel is a product of stabilizer state preparations, qubit discardings, identity channels and dephasing channels.
-This simple structure allows to characterise information-theoretic properties of such channels.
+Stabilizer circuits arise in almost every area of quantum computation and communication, so there is interest in studying them from an information-theoretic perspective, i.e.\ as quantum channels.
+We consider several natural approaches to what can be called a Clifford channel: the channel that can be realised by a stabilizer circuit without classical control, the channel that sends pure stabilizer states to mixed stabilizer states, the channel with stabilizer Choi state, the channel whose Stinespring dilation can have a Clifford unitary.
+We show the equivalence of these definitions.
+Up to unitary encoding and decoding maps any Clifford channel is a product of stabilizer state preparations, qubit discardings, identity channels and full dephasing channels.
+This simple structure allows to compute information capacities of such channels.